 It’s important to make sure you get all the help that you’re entitled to.
 Housing and finance issues can arise and therefore you need to know your rights and responsibilities.

-- Guidance from the government on work and financial support.
+- Guidance from the government on financial support if you're looking for work.

 - For a financial health check or help with another benefits issue, contact the East Sussex welfare benefits helpline.

 - Free and impartial money advice from the Money Advice Service.

 - Citizens Advice offer confidential advice online, over the phone, and in person for free.

 - Housing services around the county are provided through your local district or borough council housing support.

 - The East Sussex Warm Home Check service offers anyone struggling to keep warm at home advice and help to access the support available.
 You can refer yourself to the service at Keep Warm and Well, text WARM to 81400 or call 03444 111 444.

 - For help and advice with a benefits issue, or for a free, confidential financial health check, contact the Welfare benefits helpline on 0333 344 0681, Monday to Friday, 9am to 5pm or email the Welfare benefits team.

 - Food banks – if you are struggling to afford food then food banks could help in the short term.
 Community hubs, voluntary and community sector organisations and local authorities can refer people to food banks.
 You can find out about local services by searching ‘food banks’ on East Sussex 1space.